jarikorhonen/image_ranking/README.md

 # image_ranking
 ### Implementation of subjective ranking of test images

 This is C++ implementation in Qt environment for rank ordering method to evaluate subjectively a set of images.
-To use the software, there are some harcoded parameters you need to modify in myguiwidget.cpp:
+To use the software, there are some hardcoded parameters you need to modify in myguiwidget.cpp:

     #define CONFIGFILEPATH "f:\\rank_config.txt" // Defines the name and location of the config file
     #define RESULT_LOG_FILE "f:\\rank_log.txt" // Defines the name and location of the output log file